NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Before Gary Forsee became president of the University system, he was president and CEO of Sprint Nextel, before that, he worked for BellSouth, a telecommunications corporation, and for Cingular wireless, and for Global One, and for AT&T. In short, while he had a lot of experience, none of it was in higher education.
 And back in 2007, hiring a business person to run an academic institution was not as common of a practice, but some of the most pressing matters facing the University at the time of Forsee’s tenure were not inherently academic.
 Especially one: state funding.

 Beginning in about 2002, state appropriations for the University of Missouri system began to dip.
-On just the Columbia campus, student enrollment grew by 45% between 2001 and 2012, In that same time period, state funding to the University dropped by 14 percent, from 193 million dollars down to 166 million.
+On just the Columbia campus, student enrollment grew by 45 percent between 2001 and 2012, In that same time period, state funding to the University dropped by 14 percent, from 193 million dollars down to 166 million.

 There are only a few ways to make up that difference in funding.
 Tuition is one of them.